pastor-methods/iigb-structure-spike/src/home/sectors/creative/digital-media/us/7 next steps and contacts.md

 layout: content-us.html
 ---

-Department for Investment & Trade (DFIT) can help grow your digital media business in the UK and access the financial and practical support available to you.
-Contact your local UKTI office
+Department for International Trade (DIT) can help grow your digital media business in the UK and access the financial and practical support available to you.
+Contact your local DIT office

 Case studies